hiro106/signate-bento-sales-prediction/README.md

 # signate_bento_sales_prediction

-- From the middle of this notebook, I checked behaviors of pyplot, executing the methods in various conditions and combinations.
+- In the middle of this notebook,
+  - I checked behaviors of pyplot, executing the methods in various conditions and combinations.
+  - I tackled and resolved an issue of Japanese font dependency (Version gap).